What are your rates?

 How much are your distribution and transmission fees?

-Distribution fees, transmission fees, and related charges are set by the distribution company in your area (i.e. ATCO Gas for natural gas service, Epcor for electricity in Edmonton, Enmax for electricity in Calgary).
+Distribution fees, transmission fees, and related charges are set by the distribution company in your area and regulated by the government.
 There is only one distribution company for each service in your area.
-When switching to Regional Energy that portion of your bill will remain the same, but the retailer charges will change.
-The retailer charges are the cost of the actual electricity and natural gas along with the monthly admin fees.
-Although the distribution portion of your bill will be the same, substantial savings can still add up by making the switch to Regional Energy.
-Hassle-free billing and no cancellation fees are other ways we stand apart from the competition and help customers.
+When switching to Regional Energy that portion of your bill remains the same since it will still be the same company delivering the energy to your home.
+Although the distribution portion of your bill will be the same many customers still save hundreds per year by making the switch to Regional Energy.

 Do you offer fixed rates?

 We’ve done our analysis and have found that fixed rates typically cost a customer more over the long run.
-Regional Energy offers only variable rates at this time.
+Regional Energy offers only variable rates.

 Are there any fees to sign up or cancel?